 Actions We Can All Take

-Now I’m outside of Portland Oregon, land with long relationships to the Kalapuya, Molalla, Multnomah, Clackamas, Chinook, Tualatin, and many other nations.
+I’m outside of Portland, Oregon these days.
+It’s a land with long relationships to the Kalapuya, Molalla, Multnomah, Clackamas, Chinook, Tualatin, and many other nations.

 Abolishing police isn’t an uncontroversial position, even here.
 And even if we agree that that’s where we want to go, there isn’t “only one right way.”
 Here’s something that helps me when I’m figuring out how to pick a path.